-There is of course the community of members on this site who can help you with any queries that you may find.
+There is of course a community of members on this site who can help you with any queries that you may find.

-If however you are unsuccessful in finding your ancestor through Ancestry I do suggest you turn your attention to FindMyPast.
+If however, you are unsuccessful in finding your ancestor through Ancestry I do suggest you turn your attention to FindMyPast.

 Sometimes I have found my ancestor by using this alternative.
 The reason for this is down to the indexing of the records.

 When records have been transcribed by the person responsible for uploading the information errors are unfortunately bound to creep in.

 This can be down to trying to decipher the fancy handwriting of the enumerator who by a mis-key from the transcriber.